segason/LOG2810/README.md

-Repository dedicated to lab projects for the Discrete Structures Course at Polytechnique (LOG2810).
+Repository dedicated to lab projects for the Discrete Structures course at Polytechnique (LOG2810).